junobuild/juno-docker/README.md

-# Juno Docker
+# 📦 Juno Docker

-A [Juno] Docker Image for Local DApp Development and E2E Tests.
+A Docker image for local dApp development and E2E tests with [Juno].

 ## Introduction